Cycle on a brilliant loop from Candidasa up through Sidemen Valley, visiting the Blue Lagoon, Bat Cave Temple and Klungkung Royal Palace on the way.

 Tips for Sidemen Valley Cycling Loop from Candidasa

 - Set off early to avoid the heat of the day.

 - There are many warungs (cafes) along this route.

 - Our hotel organised bike rental.
 We contacted them beforehand about it to make sure it would be ok.

 - The cycle back down to Candidasa is steep – make sure your brakes work!

-- In Candidasa we staying in Hotel Genggong*.
+- In Candidasa we stayed in Hotel Genggong*.

 - There are some long uphills and it’s quite far, so you need at least moderate fitness to attempt this cycle ride.

 - This cycle ride could also be done on an e-bike or with a scooter.
 A convenient way to rent a scooter in Bali is from BikesBooking.com*.

 - Alternatively, you can follow this route in a rented car with driver*.